What is Menopause?

 At what ages does the menopause usually start?

 The menopause is a gradual process that tends to happen in stages.
 The age you are at its onset is hereditary.
-It can begin as early as 40 or as late as 60, with the average age being 51.
+It can begin as early as 40 or as late as 60, with the average age being 51 .
+Menopause can happen at a range of ages, and can even be medically induced at any age as part of the treatment of certain diseases.

 When do periods stop?

-Perimenopause symptoms typically start a few months or even years before your periods stop and continue for around four years afterwards.1 It’s important to note that periods don’t just turn off one day – the reality is more gradual.
+Perimenopause symptoms typically start a few months or even years before your periods stop and continue for around four years afterwards .
+It’s important to note that periods don’t just turn off one day – our bodies are not faucets, after all!
+The reality is more gradual.

 You may experience substantial period bleeding, where your flow becomes uncharacteristically heavy.
 Or your periods may become much lighter and more intermittent.
 You may have a period every two or three weeks, or not have one for months at a time.
-All this is normal.
+Though this can be unnerving, especially if you’re used to your regular cycle, remember that all this is natural process, and nothing to worry too much about.